nore777/mern-backend-starter/README.md

 # Routes, Authentication and Authorization
 All routes go in the **/routes** directory.
 After creating a custom route, to export it in the **/routes/index.ts** file.
-It is then automatically added to Express Authentication and Authorization is done using two middleware functions:
+It is then automatically added to Express.
+Authentication and Authorization is done using two middleware functions:
 ```ts
 authenticate()
 authorize(arr: Role[])
 ```
-The authenticate() function parses the JWT token and the authorize() function checks if the token has appropriate roles
+The authenticate() function parses the JWT token and the authorize() function checks if the token has appropriate roles.
 In order for the auth to work, you need to pass the JWT token from the client via the Authorization header.
 You can of course change this to suit your needs
 ```ts